loyjoy/welcome/documentation/WEBSERVICE_INTEGRATION.md

 ```

 The WebService endpoint has to respond after a few seconds.
-It optionally can provide variables to be set in the process instance as well as a chat message as follows:
+Optionally, the response can provide variables to be set in the process instance:

 ```json
 {